 As we move towards implementation of 5G technology these numbers are set to increase.
 With latency approaching zero, 5G networks promise a new era in connectivity and seamless real-time engagement between IoT devices.
 For the first time, grids of driverless cars and other autonomous objects will become a reality, opening up a whole new level of possible cybercrime.
 In this context, the number of vulnerabilities in IoT and ICS devices is deeply concerning, but the lack of protection around them is even more worrisome.

-Less-than-smart security practices and the vulnerabilities they cause
+Less-than-smart security practices and the cyber-kinetic risks they cause

 Poor protection of cyber-physical systems is sometimes due to laziness or budget restraints, but the most pervasive reason is a poor understanding of the laws of networking.
 Most people prioritize easy of connection over security, relying on the thinking that hackers are only concerned with high-profile targets like major corporations and national intelligence services.
 ‘Why would they target us?’ seems to be the general view.
 But this perspective is naive and outdated – a dangerous combination when it underpins a decision to install only basic protection.
 To rely on the statistical improbability of a given IoT device being targeted – ‘security by obscurity’ – is to play Russian roulette.

 In a full-scale cyberattack, however, nobody is safe.
 Ransomware attacks, one of the fastest-growing forms of cyberattacks, seek any system that has vulnerabilities, not just predetermined targets.
 This makes the common argument of “who would want to target us?” not only irrelevant but irresponsible.
 Because systems today are so networked, any system with vulnerabilities accelerates the spread of the attack by opening its connections up to risk as well.
 Proper defenses protect you and those you are connected to.